esilver/react-recipes/README.md

 # React-recipes

-A single page app to proccess and view recpies from a json endpoint and decremnt/increment the amount of ingridients beased on servings.
+A single page app to proccess and view recpies from a json endpoint and decremnt/increment the amount of ingridients based on servings.

 This project template was built with [Create React App](https://github.com/facebookincubator/create-react-app), which provides a simple way to start React projects with no build configuration needed.